ynput/ayon-documentation/website/docs/addon_kitsu_admin.md

 ## Q&A
 ### Is it safe to rename an entity from Kitsu?
 Absolutely!
 Entities are linked by their unique IDs between the two databases.
-But renaming from the OP's Project Manager won't apply the change to Kitsu, it'll be overridden during the next synchronization.
+- If you rename an entity in the AYON project editor, this change won't show up in Kitsu.
+Instead, it will be replaced with the original name when the next sync happens.
+- When you rename an entity directly in Kitsu, the new name will be updated in AYON during the upcoming synchronization.